Eagle10021/Legion-Controller/README.md

     *   **Heartbeat**: A cinematic double-pulse rhythm.
     *   **Fire Flicker**: Randomized warm-tone intensities simulating a live flame.
     *   **Soft Wave**: A software-cycled rotation of your four chosen custom colors.
+    *   **Battery Gauge**: Transforms the entire keyboard into a live, color-coded power meter that reflects your real-time charge level.
 *   **Gradient Generator**: Automatically calculates smooth color transitions for the middle zones by interpolating between your selections for Zone 1 and Zone 4.

 ### Intelligent Battery Insight